sixthresearcher/amplisat/README.md

 The AmpliSAT software has been developed partially as an academic project and partially as a private development.

-- The scripts **ampliSAS.pl, ampliCHECK.pl, ampliCLEAN.pl, ampliCOMBINE.pl, ampliCOMPARE.pl, ampliQC.pl, ampliLEGACY.pl,
-ampliMERGE.pl, ampliMIX.pl, ampliSIM.pl, add_barcodes.pl and reformat_amplitaxo.pl** have been developed
-by **Alvaro Sebastian, Magdalena Migalska and Jacek Radwan (Copyright 2015-2020)** and they have the following license when used for <ins>the analysis of any kind of data</ins>:<br>
+- The scripts **ampliSAS.pl, ampliCHECK.pl, ampliCLEAN.pl, ampliCOMBINE.pl, ampliCOMPARE.pl, ampliQC.pl, ampliLEGACY.pl,ampliMERGE.pl, ampliMIX.pl, ampliSIM.pl, add_barcodes.pl and reformat_amplitaxo.pl** have been developed by **Alvaro Sebastian, Magdalena Migalska and Jacek Radwan (Copyright 2015-2020)** and they have the following license:<br>
   *Permission to use, copy, modify and distribute any part of this program for any educational, research, profit and non-profit purposes, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.*
-- The scripts **ampliTCR.pl and ampliCDR3.pl** have been developed
-by **Alvaro Sebastian, Magdalena Migalska and Jacek Radwan (Copyright 2015-2020)** and they have the following license when used for <ins>the analysis of any kind of data excluding human and mouse data</ins>:<br>
+- The scripts **ampliTCR.pl and ampliCDR3.pl** have been developed by **Alvaro Sebastian, Magdalena Migalska and Jacek Radwan (Copyright 2015-2020)** for <ins>the analysis of any kind of data excluding human and mouse data</ins> and they have the following license:<br>
   *Permission to use, copy, modify and distribute any part of this program for any educational, research, profit and non-profit purposes, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.*
-- The scripts **ampliTCR.pl and ampliCDR3.pl have been developed
-by Alvaro Sebastian (Copyright 2015-2020)** and they have the following license when used for <ins>the analysis of human or mouse data</ins>:<br>
+- The scripts **ampliTCR.pl and ampliCDR3.pl** have been developed by **Alvaro Sebastian (Copyright 2015-2020)** for <ins>the analysis of human or mouse data</ins> and they have the following license:<br>
   *Permission to use, copy, modify and distribute any part of this program for any educational, research and non-profit purposes, by non-profit institutions only, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.*
-- The scripts **ampliCANCER.pl, ampliHLA.pl, ampliON.pl, ampliTAXO.pl, annotate_variants.pl, common_variants.pl, compare_variants.pl and filter_somatic_variants.pl have been developed
-by Alvaro Sebastian (Copyright 2015-2020)** and they have the following license when used for <ins>the analysis of any kind of data</ins>:<br>
+- The scripts **ampliCANCER.pl, ampliHLA.pl, ampliON.pl, ampliTAXO.pl, annotate_variants.pl, common_variants.pl, compare_variants.pl and filter_somatic_variants.pl** have been developed by **Alvaro Sebastian (Copyright 2015-2020)** and they have the following license:<br>
   *Permission to use, copy, modify and distribute any part of this program for any educational, research and non-profit purposes, by non-profit institutions only, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.*

 Those desiring to incorporate this work into commercial products or use for commercial purposes should contact Alvaro Sebastian using the following email address: sixthresearcher@gmail.com